 Did you know that the average Australian family produces about 2.25 kilograms of waste daily?
 Or equivalently, 756 kilograms of waste per year!
 Now imagine how many families there are in Sydney, now that is a lot of rubbish!

-Landfills should be the last option
+Landfills should be the last option.

 Don’t illegally dump your rubbish

-You should never seek to illegally dump your rubbish as there are severe consequences and penalties for carrying out such a crime.
+You should never seek to illegally dump your rubbish as there are severe consequences and penalties for such a crime.
 Similarly, you should avoid burning rubbish as a method of disposal.
 Not many people know that burning waste is a problem.
 Apart from the safety issue that arises, incinerating rubbish only adds to climate change, encourages more waste, releases carbon dioxide, is inefficient and expensive.